 Why aren’t rich people happier?
 Perhaps it’s because many of them are workaholics, because they’re more focused on money than on the things that would bring them joy.
 A brief companion piece to The Washington Post story notes that researchers have found that “being wealthy is often a powerful predictor that people spend less time doing pleasurable things, and more time doing compulsory things and feeling stressed.”

 In general, rich people aren’t much happier than those of us in the middle class.
 Yes, money can buy happiness if it elevates you from poverty, but beyond that the benefits are minimal.
 So why do so many people believe that money will make things better?

 In 2006, Harvard psychology professor Daniel Gilbert published Stumbling on Happiness, a book about our inability to predict what will really make us happy.
-The following is a 22-minute video of a presentation Gilbert made at TED 2004, in which he compresses his ideas into bite-sized chunks:
+Here is is a 22-minute video of a presentation Gilbert made at TED 2004, in which he compresses his ideas into bite-sized chunks.

 Gilbert says that because humans can plan for the future, we naturally want to structure our lives in such a way that we are happy, both now and later.
 But how do we know what will make us happy?
 We don’t.
 In fact, we’re surprisingly bad at predicting what will bring us joy.
 Gilbert asks:

 Which future would you prefer?
 One in which you win the lottery?
 Or one in which you become paraplegic?
 Which would make you happier? […] A year after losing their legs, and a year after winning the lotto, lottery winners and paraplegics are equally happy with their lives.